Puerto Rico's weather forecasters fight worry and fatigue to stay focused

 The messages provide a glimpse into the challenging circumstances that face the stricken island's dedicated meteorologists.
 Circumstances about which few members the public would know.
 The forecaster's colleagues have certainly noticed.

-Brian Seeley, a former San Juan Weather Service forecaster, wrote, "Coming right on the heels of Irma, there was always the chance that folks wouldn't listen as closely or be complacent with Maria and you all kept them alert and well prepared!!"
+Brian Seeley, a former San Juan forecaster, wrote, "Coming right on the heels of Irma, there was always the chance that folks wouldn't listen as closely or be complacent with Maria and you all kept them alert and well prepared!!"